scs-edpo/lab02Part2-kafka-EyeTracking/README.md

   - Check that only one of the two consumers will keep consuming the events while the other consumer will stay idle
 - Stop the non-idle consumer _i.e., the one still consuming events_
   - Check that the other consumer will take over and start consuming events
-- Assuming that the click events have an incremental eventID, by comparing the output consoles of [customCommit.commitLargerOffset.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly1.java) and [customCommit.commitLargerOffset.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly2.java), check whether some events are lost
+- Assuming that the click events have an incremental eventID, by comparing the output consoles of [customCommit.commitLargerOffset.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly1.java) and [customCommit.commitLargerOffset.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly2.java), check whether some events are lost.
+What do you notice?